borgwang/tinynn/README.md

 Please follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) for Python coding style.

 In addition, please sort the module import order alphabetically in each file.
-To do this, one can use tools like [isort](https://github.com/timothycrosley/isort).
+To do this, one can use tools like [isort](https://github.com/timothycrosley/isort) (be sure to use `--force-single-line-imports` option to enforce the coding style).

 ### License